-Over the past four years, the Bureau has increased its work output by utilizing private contractors to augment State career service employees.
+Over the past five years, the Bureau has increased its work output by utilizing private contractors to augment State employees.
 To supplement the Bureau's four operational cleanup teams that handle the review and oversight of the cleanup of contaminated sites, two additional contractor teams were hired.
-The contractor teams provide approximately 30 - 35 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
-The cost of the two contractor teams is \$4 - 5 million per year.
-In addition, the Bureau utilizes private contractors at a cost of approximately \$1.5 million per year to: augment Bureau staff for records handling; scoring and ranking of sites; reimbursement claims support; ability to pay analyses; legal support; and, capital equipment readiness and refurbishment.
-The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term career service obligations, while more than doubling the number of sites in cleanup.
-In November 2002, the Bureau had approximately 5,450 active sites.
+The contractor teams provide approximately 40 - 50 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
+The cost of the two contractor teams is approximately \$7 - 8 million per year.
+In addition, the Bureau utilizes private contractors at a cost of approximately \$1.5 million per year to: augment Bureau staff for records handling; scoring and ranking of sites; ability to pay analyses; legal support; and, capital equipment readiness and refurbishment.
+The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term staffing obligations, while more than doubling the number of sites in cleanup.
+In November 2002, the Bureau had approximately 5.450 active sites.
 Due to a loss of trust fund dollars (\$32 million) and a requirement to conduct unplanned cleanups totaling \$12 million, the Bureau had to reduce this number and by November 2003, the number of active sites had dropped to 3,200.

-The funds in the Inland Protection Trust Fund have since stabilized and appropriation for FY 2003/2004 was \$143.7 million and for FY 2004/2005, it is \$150 million.
+The funds in the Inland Protection Trust Fund have since stabilized and the appropriation for FY 2003/2004 was \$143.7 million, for FY 2004/2005 it was \$150 million, for FY 2005/2006 it was \$161 million and for FY 2006/2007 it is \$181 million.
 The Bureau's conservative approach to score drops coupled with an internal real time accounting tracking system and expenditure caps on weekly obligations of cleanup funds has resulted in a slow, but steady expansion of the program.
-The number of active sites as of January 2005 is 4,211 and with continued out year funding the number of active sites could approach the November 2002 high of approximately 5,400 sites.
+The number of active sites as of August 2006 is 4,200.